 Detecting Crashes with Fat-Tail Statistics

 Financial markets don’t follow normal distributions.
-This isn’t a theoretical curiosity.
-It’s a statement about how often catastrophic events happen.
-Under a Gaussian model, the 2008 financial crisis was a 25-sigma event.
-Something that should happen once every $10^{135}$ years.
+That is a claim about frequency, not just theory: it tells you how often catastrophic events happen.
+Under a naive Gaussian model, a crisis on the scale of 2008 lands so deep in the tails that standard risk models treat it as effectively impossible.
 It happened on a Tuesday.

 The problem is that we keep using tools designed for thin-tailed worlds.
 Value at Risk (VaR) models that assume normality.
 Risk metrics that treat the 2008 crash as an “outlier” rather than a regular feature of financial returns.

-I built fatcrash, a Rust+Python toolkit with 13 methods, to test whether fat-tail statistical methods can detect crashes before they happen.
+I built fatcrash, a Rust+Python toolkit with 15 classical methods, to test whether fat-tail statistical methods can detect crashes before they happen.
 The performance-critical math (fitting, simulation, all rolling estimators) runs in Rust via PyO3; everything else (data, viz, CLI) is Python.

 #What are fat tails?